 If you don’t know about Leanne Ford (@leannefordinteriors), drop what you’re doing and take a seat.
 It only takes a few seconds after scrolling through her work that you can easily become obsessed and start pinning like crazy.
 Like Amber, Leanne was not formally trained in school, but had a natural eye for design.
 She was in the fashion industry, kicking ass as a creative director and stylist, but once she really started to dabbling in interior design, she knew this was going to be the next chapter in her career.
 Not only are we obsessed with Leanne’s designs, she is as cool as can be.
 We were lucky enough to chat with her about her journey from fashion industry days to where she is now — which, spoiler alert, she’s is doing a lot.
-From her HGTV show, to her recently announced Target collab (launches February 10!), to becoming a new mama in a couple of months — we are so inspired and impressed by Leanne.
+From her HGTV show, to her Target collab, to her motherhood journey, to the launch of her new book, ‘Work in Progress’ — we are so inspired and impressed by Leanne.

 Tell us about your journey as a designer.

 What advice would you give to someone who wants to get started, but is feeling stuck?